G.4.a. Transgender Issues and Activism Globally

 Drawing on interviews with transgender people charts impact of changing legislation in UK.
 Primarily about individual experience and social context, but there is a chapter on: ‘Transgender Care Networks, Social Movements and Citizenship’.

-Liminalis, Intersex and Transgender in Movement!, Issue 3, Liminalis, 2009
+Liminalis, Intersex and Transgender in Movement!, Liminalis, 2009

 Includes article on ‘Intersex and Transgender Activism in South Africa’ and interviews with activists from Africa, Latin America and Europe discussing situation of trans people, forms of organization and role transnational organizations in these regions.

-Stone, Amy, Transgender Movement, In Snow; Della Porta; Klandermans; McAdam, The Wiley Blackwell Encyclopedia of Social and Political Movements (1.a.
-Transnational and Continent-wide Movements and Networks), Oxford, Wiley-Blackwell,
+Stone, Amy Transgender Movement, In Donatella Della Porta, Doug McAdam, David A Snow, Bert Klandermans, The Wiley Blackwell Encyclopedia of Social and Political Movements (1.a.
+Transnational and Continent-wide Movements and Networks) Oxford, Wiley-Blackwell, 2013 pp. smaller than 0

 Examines evolution of US transgender movement from 1960s as it challenged violence, demanded legal recognition and resisted employment discrimination, poverty and media misrepresentation.